For Immediate Release

-Easton, MD – December 5 2014: The holiday season can be stressful, especially for LGBTQ youth who are not comfortable in their own families.
-YourHolidayMom.com provides holiday themed messages of encouragement to anyone who is not accepted by family members.
-The innovative online community offers 40 days of written, audio, and video messages of encouragement.
+Easton, MD – November 24, 2015: The holiday season can be stressful, especially for LGBTQ youth who are not comfortable in their own families.
+YourHolidayMom.com provides holiday-themed messages of encouragement to anyone who is not accepted by family members.
+The innovative online community offers written, audio, and video messages of encouragement.
 Within its first 40-day season in 2012, Your Holiday Mom had over 35,000 audio/video listeners, 700+ comments, and had forever changed lives for the better.
-Now in their third year, 40 additional moms are coming to the project.
+Now in their forth year, additional moms are coming to the project.

 A loving mother wrote; “I am so touched by the work you are doing.
 I am a mom, too.
 My daughter (who happens to be straight) is the absolute light of my life.
 I can hardly bear the thought of any child who feels disenfranchised, and does not know unconditional mother love.”
 Reader Viktor writes: “Oh.
 My.
 God.
 My heart.
 Thank you so much.
 You don’t know how much this means to me, and probably hundreds, if not more, LGBT kids out there… all my life I’ve wanted my mom to sit down with me and have a conversation with me telling me that it’s ok to be different.
 That different was better.
 That she still loved me the same no matter what.”